stianjsu/messeption/messeption/readme.md

 Here you can look at a post in more detail, and review its comments.

-You will be able to like/dislike and add comments or replies to other comments.
+- You can create a comment to the post
+- You can like/dislike the post and/or its comments

 <div align="left">
     <img src="../docs/images/finished/postPage.png" alt="Post Page" width="80%"/ >
 </div>